Learn how to improve as a competitive swimmer within the very unique environment at the US Naval Academy.

 Residential swimmers will stay in Bancroft Hall, the dormitory of the U.S. Naval Academy.
 Swimmers are requested to bring their own sheets,(regular twin), blankets and pillow for a single bed.
 Swimmers will be roomed two, three or four per room.
 Accommodations are excellent.
 Mature, experienced male and female chaperones provide supervision in the hall and provide fun evening recreational programs.

 Breakfast, lunch and dinner are provided to residential swimmers in King Hall – the US Naval Academy dining hall.
 Snack and juice machines are located in Bancroft Hall.
 Please note that lunch is not provided on first and last day of camp.
 Lunch will be provided for commuter campers on all days minus the first and last day.
 Lunch and dinner will be provided for all extended day campers minus first and last day.
 Dinner will be provided to all commuter and extended day campers on day one.
+2021 UPDATE: Lunches are provided each day in outside designated eating areas.

 SAMPLE DAILY SCHEDULE